IVRPowers/blog/content/post/products/video-recording.md

 # Video & Audio Recording is designed as a Coud Hosting service for any Contact Center.
 ---

 [Video RTC](https://www.ivrpowers.com/videortc/) (WebRTC) platforms enable you to record all audio and video streams of your services in a secure, scalable and reliant mode.
-Video Recording is connected to the  [SPLIT](https://blog.ivrpowers.com/post/technologies/what-is-split/) functions to process video & audio recording of a Contact Center agents-user interactions.
+Video Recording is connected to the  [SPLIT](https://blog.ivrpowers.com/post/technologies/what-is-split/) functions to process all video & audio calls of a Contact Center agents-user interactions.

 ##	Service Conditions